 Use Track groups to organize tracks when you are working with many tracks.
 For example, a TimelineGeneric term within Unity that refers to all features, windows, editors, and components related to creating, modifying, or reusing cut-scenes, cinematics, and game-play sequences.
 More info

-See in Glossary contains an Animation track and an Audio track that interact with the same GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
+See in Glossary Asset contains an Animation track and an Audio track that interacts with the same GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary.
-To organize these tracks, you can move these tracks into their own Track group.
+To organize these tracks, move them into their own Track group.

 See in Glossary and select Track Group from the context menu.
-A new Track group is added at the bottom of the Track list.
+A new Track group appears at the bottom of the Track list.

-To rename a Track group, click the name and an I-beam cursor appears.
+To rename a Track group, click its name and an I-beam cursor appears.
 Type the new name for the Track group and press Return.